 Hamburg Germany Travel Guide

 Hamburg Airport (HAM), also called Flughafen Hamburg, is the sole international airport directly serving the city.
-It is around 8.5 kilometers (5.3 miles) north of the city center.
+It is approximately 8.5 kilometers (5.3 miles) north of the city center.

-Hamburg Airport provides a range of facilities and services for travelers, including duty-free shops, several dining places, cafes, and snack bars in both terminals.
+Hamburg Airport provides a range of facilities and services for travelers, including duty-free shops, various restaurants, cafes, and snack bars in the two terminals.

 Direct connection from Hamburg Airport to Hauptbahnhof (25 min, €3.80).